 Visiting hours for midwifery patients are flexible in acknowledgement of the important role visitors fulfill in the wellbeing of patients in our care.
 Certain circumstances may require the implementation of restricted visiting times for some patients.

 There is no access to food after hours or weekends.
-The cafeteria is open Monday to Friday from 7.00am till 1.30pm.
-After this time visitors requiring food may be able to purchase limited supplies from the vending machine located in the cafeteria.
+The cafeteria is open Monday to Friday from 8.00am till 3:00pm.
+After this time visitors requiring food may be able to purchase limited supplies from the vending machine located at front reception.

 The Unit is open 24 hours a day, 7 days a week.
 General enquiries should be made during business hours.